 Giant kites of all shapes and sizes will dazzle your eyes as they soar over the beach in Pier Village.

-I saw the details of this NEW event come into my inbox, and I knew it was going to be a special event.
+Last year, I saw the details of this NEW event come into my inbox, and I knew it was going to be a special event.
+This year it’s back starting May 13, 2023.
 Join NJ Fibershed for 2 weekends of fiber immersion located at farms throughout New Jersey.
 Local fiber producers and artisans that use locally sourced materials will be the focus of these two weekends.

 Members of the South Jersey Guild of Spinners and Handweavers, North Country Spinners, and Jockey Hollow Weavers will conduct spinning, weaving, and fiber preparation demonstrations during Crawl hours